top of page

 Brain science tells us that over 80% of communication is nonverbal.
 Therefore, as she responded differently, he felt the change and began to respond differently back to her.
 The long standing negative feedback loop between them began to fall away.
 A new, more positive relationship began to develop, initiated by her.

-It was not a quick fix, nor was it a magic technique.
+It was not a quick fix, nor was it magic.
 They still had a lot of work ahead of them.
-However/And yet, she had changed the direction they were heading and that allowed for a different result going forward.
+However, she had changed the direction they were heading and that allowed for a different result going forward.

 bottom of page